sergedesmedt/BoostrapDeconstructed/TheBootstrap4GridDeconstructed.md

 In the meanwhile however, my attention got drawn to other subjets, but Bootstrap also got a complete rewrite of its grid system.
 The new grid system is based on the new flex layout CSS system.

-While upgrading my skillset and implementing an Angular based website I again liked at the Bootstrap Grid system and decided to deep-dive into it and see what makes it work.
+While upgrading my skillset and implementing an Angular based website I again looked at the Bootstrap Grid system and decided to deep-dive into it and see what makes it work.

 I'll be using my original article as a kind of template for the structure of this article and will sometimes reference it for things explained there.
 I will also assume a basic knowledge of HTML and CSS.
 That you know what a `<div>`, `<span>`, etc are..., that you know about CSS inheritance rules, ...
 I also assume you have read the article about the Bootstrap 3 grid system so you are familiar with responsive breakpoints and the like.